 Serious collectors often combine methods.
 You might organize primarily by region but keep a separate "drink now" section for easy access.
 Or group by varietal with vintage tags marking drinking windows.

 Experiment for 2-3 months.
-Your ideal system should make selection intuitive and prevent bottles from being forgotten.
+Your ideal system should make selection feel natural and prevent bottles from being forgotten.

 Infographic